coding-in-the-wild/just-login-core/README.md

 - `token` is a string of the token that is trying to get authenticated.
 - `cb` is a function with the following argument:
-	- `err` is undefined if there was no error, and is an Error object if there was an error.
+	- `err` is null if there was no error, and is an Error object if there was an error.

 Example: